 With coordinated and intentional encouragement and investment from all stakeholders, the private sector is a potential employer for the additional health workforce needed to continue expanding and then sustaining HIV services.
-The lessons contained in this report offer a starting point for better engaging the private sector in overcoming country HRH constraints to achieve the 95-95-95 target, maintain epidemic control, and achieve other ambitious global health goals.
+The lessons contained in this brief offer a starting point for better engaging the private sector in overcoming country HRH constraints to achieve the 95-95-95 target and maintenance of epidemic control.